 Entrepreneurs: Nicki Radzely

 The Pop provides extra peace of mind when caring for your newborn.
-When it lands in their crib or baby seat the nipple stays popped out and ready for baby.
-When it takes a larger tumble to the floor, the nipple pops back—saving it from unwanted surface contact.
+The nipple is ready for the baby and stays popped out when it lands in their crib or baby seat.
+The nipple pops back, when it takes a larger tumble to the floor, saving it from unwanted surface contact.

 The pacifier comes in four or five different colors and is aimed at babies between newborns and six months old.

-Once baby is starting to put things in their mouth themselves, your baby is ready to transition to the Pop & Go pacifier.
+Your baby is ready to transition to the Pop & Go pacifier, once the baby is starting to put things in their mouth themselves.
 The Pop & Go firmly locks in the extended position which gives you better control of when the nipple is available for your active baby.

 Entrepreneurs: Kelechi Anyadiegwu